GOP taps seasoned broadcaster for New Mexico governor race - NewsBreak

 New Mexico has alternated between Democratic and Republican governors since the early 1980s.
 An incumbent governor last lost reelection in 1994.

-The November election for New Mexico governor will be a test of Democratic resolve in an oil-producing region with a strong culture of gun ownership and evolving opinions on abortion access.
+The November election for New Mexico governor will be a test of Democratic resolve in an oil-producing region with enduring currents of Catholicism and a strong culture of gun ownership.

 The GOP in 2020 flipped a congressional district along the U.S. border with Mexico with the election of Republican U.S. Rep. Yvette Herrell, a firm defender of former President Donald Trump.